 Each question within this modified essay question will be marked by a different examiner.
 The examiner marking one question will not have access to your answers to the other questions.
 Therefore, please ensure that you address each question separately and specifically.
 Answer this question fully, even if you believe that you have partly covered its content in your answers to other questions.

 You are a junior CL consultant working in a small hospital.
-A 23yo Indian who is an overseas student doing a Master’s degree in Economics presents to ED with one month history of epigastric pain, rectal bleeding and frequent postprandial vomiting.
+A 23yo Indian woman who is an overseas student doing a Master’s degree in Economics presents to ED with one month history of epigastric pain, rectal bleeding and frequent postprandial vomiting.
 She reports 5 kg weight loss in the past month.
 Prior to this, she was experiencing increased fatigue.
 She has intermittently used cannabis, the last time around a month ago.

 She is clinically dehydrated with a persistent tachycardia, and her bloods demonstrate hypoglycaemia and a metabolic acidosis.
 There is no medical history of note.
 The ED gives her IV fluids, thiamine, metoclopramide and pantoprazole and she is admitted under general medicine.